The Board comprises three Commissioners, with scope to move to four members over time at the discretion of the Minister of Finance.

 Paul has a Master of Commerce and Administration (Economics), First Class, from Victoria University and a Bachelor of Commerce (Economics) from Otago University.

-Judy is an economist with twelve years’ experience in the public sector, including roles in the Ministries of Health and Education and four years with the Productivity Commission.
-Before joining the public service, Judy spent fifteen years undertaking teaching and research at Canterbury University and Victoria University of Wellington, in the areas of microeconomics, experimental economics and economic psychology, and the organisation of health systems.
+Judy is an economist with experience in both academia and the public sector.
+She has had roles in the Ministries of Health and Education and has taught at Canterbury University and Victoria University of Wellington.
+Her research areas include experimental economics, economic psychology and the organisation of health systems.

-As a Principal Advisor at the Commission she has worked on inquiries into using land for housing (2015), regulatory institutions and practices (2014), toward better local regulation (2013), and housing affordability (2012).
+At the Commission she has worked on inquiries into New models of tertiary education (2016), Using land for housing (2015), Regulatory institutions and practices (2014), Towards better local regulation (2013), and Housing affordability (2012).

 Judy has a Master of Arts in Economics from the University of Canterbury, a post graduate diploma in Health Economics from the University of Tromso (with distinction) and a College Diploma and Diploma in Teaching from the Christchurch Teachers College and the Department of Education (with distinction).